-6.0 The results of the survey
+6.0The results of the survey

 The survey was distributed to 81 partners on the 1st May 2019.
 Partners were given 4 weeks to respond.
-Reminder emails, to encourage responses, were sent every week. #36 / 44% of partners responded to the survey.
+Reminder emails, to encourage responses, were sent every week. #36/ 44% of partners responded to the survey.
 To allow partners to be open and honest, surveys were submitted as anonymous.
 Infographics and recommendations to promote partnership working for each section is outlined below with a synopsis of the commentary provided in each section.
-However, please note that the full report generated by survey monkey can be found at Appendix 3: Copy of consolidated Self-Assessment Survey Results generated from Survey Monkey.
+However, please note that the full report generated by survey monkey can be requested from the Community Planning Office (contact details are provided at the end of this report).